cs1302uga/cs1302-api-app/README.rst

-**Downloading the starter code for this project requires more steps compared to earlier projects.** These instructions assume that you have completed the steps in "|ssh_keys|_" to setup your public and private key pair on Odin and GitHub.
+**Downloading the starter code for this project requires more steps compared to earlier projects.** These instructions assume that you have completed the steps in "|ssh_keys|_" to set up your public and private key pair on Odin and GitHub.

 1. If you have not done so already, you should create a free GitHub-hosted private Git repository for your project under